Sarah Houchens Sizzles In A Racy Red Bikini: ‘You Don’t Grow When You’re Comfortable’

 Sarah Houchens returned to Instagram on Monday morning with a stunning new snap.
 The model slayed in a skimpy ensemble while revealing that people don’t grow if they’re too comfortable.

-In the sexy pic, Sarah looked drop dead gorgeous as she rocked a bold red bikini.
+In the sexy pic, Sarah looked drop-dead gorgeous as she rocked a bold red bikini.
 The skimpy top wrapped tightly around her chest while exposing her cleavage, toned arms, and shoulders.

 The matching bikini bottoms fit snugly around her tiny waist and curvy hips.
 The garment also gave fans a peek at her round booty and long, lean legs.
 Her flat tummy and rock-hard abs were spotlighted in the ensemble as well.